ali-ent/apploader/README.md

-If you want to support .net2/3/3.5 via CLR2.0, you can change the project's target to .net3.5
+If you want to support .net2/3/3.5 via CLR2.0, you can change the project's target to .net3.5.

+also you can use tools\apploader.zip directly.

 ## License